hyperctl build command

 Overview

-The hyperctl build command is used to perform full website builds.
+The hyperctl build command is used to perform full-site and incremental builds.

 Usage